 Tidal stream data panels

-When a Tidal Stream Panel Data feature is encoded within ENC, the data from the attributes should be formatted for display in the ECDIS cursor Pick Report.
-Table C-28 shows the template that should be used for displaying the values.
-(The “Hours” values should be the actual values in the timeRelativeToTide attribute.)
+Tidal stream information in the form of speed and direction at intervals relative to the time of a “reference tide” (generally high or low water) should be formatted for display in the ECDIS cursor Pick Report (or other UI panel).
+Table C-28 shows the template that should be used for displaying the values The table layout may be modified depending on the modeling – for example, the "Rates” column may be split if both springs and neaps rates are both provided for the same direction instance, or values for different reference tides may be provided in different tabs; however, the reference tide type must be shown.
+The “Hours” values should be the actual values in the timeRelativeToTide attribute.